-Figure 4-4 shows the cmiTest command, which verifies that control messages can be correctly sent from any ASIC to any other ASIC.
-This command also tests the checksum check.
+Figure 4-4 shows the cmiTest command, which verifies that control messages can be sent correctly from any ASIC to any other ASIC.
+This command also executes the checksum test.

 IMPORTANT: This test cannot be executed on an operational switch.
 Before issuing the cmiTest command, disable the switch using the switchDisable command.